Intellectual Property

 Advanced intellectual property laws are necessary for a country to promote innovation and competition.
 It drives economic development and creates employment in advanced knowledge industries.
 Therefore, without a structured regulation system, firms will not invest in new technologies due to the lack of legal protection.
 Likewise, pharmaceutical companies, which form a leading sector in patent registrations, will not be incentivised to introduce new medicines into markets.

-The four countries with an ‘above regional average’ ranking are Mexico, Colombia, Chile, and Peru.
+Four hispanophone countries with a good rating are Mexico, Colombia, Chile, and Peru.
 These four countries also form part of the Pacific Alliance, which launched a Patent Prosecution Highways (PPH) agreements in 2016.
 Patents reviewed and approved in member countries are eligible for expedited review within the Pacific Alliance.
 This helps firms expand quickly between member countries, ensuring their work is protected.

 Mexico